 - It helps in increasing hair shine

 However, there has been insufficient evidence that supports all these health benefits of ACV.
-Besides, there have been conflicting viewpoints stated by different researches, regarding the various health benefits of ACV.
+Besides, there have been conflicting viewpoints stated by different researchers, regarding the various health benefits of ACV.

 What is apple cider vinegar?